-where $\check{G}(\boldsymbol{r},\boldsymbol{r}^{\prime},E)$ represents the Green's function, $\delta$ is a small imaginary part added to the energy $E$, and $\mathrm{Tr}$ denotes the trace in spin and Nambu spaces.
-In Fig.~\ref{fig:figure3}(a), we show $\rho_{\mathrm{NS}}(j,E)$ at the center of the DN segment (i.e., $j = L/2$) as a function of the energy.
+where $\check{G}(\boldsymbol{r},\boldsymbol{r}^{\prime},E)$ represents the Green's function, $\delta$ is a small imaginary component added to the energy, $E$, and $\mathrm{Tr}$ denotes the trace in spin and Nambu spaces.
+Fig.~\ref{fig:figure3}(a) shows $\rho_{\mathrm{NS}}(j,E)$ at the center of the DN segment (i.e., $j = L/2$) as a function of the energy.
 We chose $X=2t$ and $\delta=10^{-4}\Delta$.
 The result is normalized by the LDOS in the normal states $\rho_N$ calculated by setting $\Delta=0$.
-In the presence of the PSH, the LDOS exhibits the sharp zero-energy peak (solid-red line), whereas the peak is absent without the PSH (dotted-black line).
-The zero-energy peak in the LDOS suggests the penetration of ZESs into the DN segment, which is responsible for the quantization of conductance minima in Eq.~(\ref{eq:quantization})~\cite{tanaka_04,tanaka_05(1),ikegaya_15,ikegaya_16(1)}.
-Then, we discuss the odd-frequency Cooper pairs in the DN segment.
-It has been shown that SOC potentials can induce spin-triplet pairing correlations in spin-singlet superconductors~\cite{tamura_19(2),asano_20} (whereas the pairing correlation does not contribute to the superconducting gap directly).
-According to the analysis in Ref.~\onlinecite{asano_20}, the PSH described by Eq.~(\ref{eq:psh}) generates an even-frequency spin-triplet $p_x$-wave correlation in the spin-singlet $d_{xy}$-wave superconductor (see also the Supplemental Material~\cite{supplemental}).
-Thus, we expect that such induced spin-triplet $p_x$-wave pairing correlations in the SC segment can be the source of odd-frequency spin-triplet $s$-wave correlations in the attached DN segment, as similar to pure DN/$p_x$-wave SC junctions~\cite{tamura_19,asano_20}.
-We here focus only on the odd-frequency spin-triplet $s$-wave CPs whose pair amplitude is evaluated by
+When the PSH is present, the LDOS exhibits a sharp zero-energy peak (solid red line), whereas the peak is not observed when the PSH is absent (dotted black line).
+The zero-energy peak in the LDOS suggests that ZESs originally located at the junction interface penetrate into the DN segment, which is responsible for the quantization of the conductance minimum in Eq.~(\ref{eq:quantization})~\cite{tanaka_04,tanaka_05(1),ikegaya_15,ikegaya_16(1)}.

+Here, we discuss the odd-frequency CPs in the DN segment.
+SOC potentials have been shown to induce spin-triplet pairing correlations in spin-singlet SCs~\cite{tamura_19(2),asano_20}, whereas the pairing correlation does not contribute to the superconducting gap directly.
+According to the analysis in Ref.~\onlinecite{asano_20}, the SOC potential in Eq.~(\ref{eq:psh}), which sustains the PSH, generates an even-frequency spin-triplet $p_x$-wave correlation in the spin-singlet $d_{xy}$-wave SC (see also the Supplemental Material~\cite{supplemental}).
+Therefore, as in the case of pure DN/$p_x$-wave SC junctions~\cite{tamura_19,asano_20}, we can reasonably expect that the even-frequency spin-triplet $p_x$-wave pairing correlations induced in the SC segment can function as the source of odd-frequency spin-triplet $s$-wave correlations in the attached DN segment.
+We here focus only on the odd-frequency spin-triplet $s$-wave CPs, whose pair amplitude is evaluated by

 where $F_{\sigma,\sigma^{\prime}}(\boldsymbol{r},\boldsymbol{r}^{\prime},\omega)$ represents the anomalous part of the Matsubara Green's function.
 We also confirm that other components of the odd-frequency spin-triplet $s$-wave CPs,